RenukaK1404/Machine-Learning-Based-Prediction-of-Combinational-Logic-Depth-Across-Technology-Nodes/README.md

 # Machine-Learning-Based-Prediction-of-Combinational-Logic-Depth-Across-Technology-Nodes
-Machine learning-based prediction of combinational logic depth across multiple semiconductor technology nodes (14nm–180nm).
-The project applies data-driven models to estimate circuit depth, enabling faster, more efficient VLSI design optimization.
+Machine learning-based prediction of propagation delay and combinational logic depth across semiconductor nodes (14nm–180nm).
+The propagation delay model works robustly across all nodes, while the logic depth classifier is optimized for advanced nodes (14nm, 28nm) and is being refined for broader applicability.
+This project leverages data-driven models to estimate circuit depth, supporting faster and more efficient VLSI design optimization.

 ## INTRODUCTION
 Every digital device you use—your phone, laptop, or smartwatch—runs on **logic circuits** built from simple gates like AND, OR, and NOT.